eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 To connect to a SCIM service you need to provide a URL to an authentication server and a URL to the resource server.
-The authentication server is used to authenticate the privacyIDEA server.
+The authentication server is used to authenticate the eduMFA server.
 The authentication is based on a ``Client`` name and the ``Secret`` for this client.

 .. figure:: images/scim-resolver.png